 Like many things in life, Music Styling comes with its pleasures and it can sure bring on the pain!
-I have worked with some artists that have made my job beyond enjoyable, and nothing can describe the feeling of working with a musician whose music and professionalism you respect, and who has the same Styling Vision as you (THANK YOU, FORSTHAYS for being such a great musician to work with!)
+I have worked with some artists that have made my job beyond enjoyable, and nothing can describe the feeling of working with a musician whose music and professionalism you respect, and who has the same Styling Vision as you.

 But what if the winds gustily blow the other way- what if the Editor of the magazine you work for tells you to put a band in ‘Circus-themed’ ensembles, only for the band to snap at you with these chilling words, ‘ we only wear black!!!’, what if you have your heart set on a singer wearing a dress and they adamantly refuse to even try it on, what if they are hours late, what if…